Directly incurred costs - BBSRC

 • equipment, complete items costing less than £10,000 (including VAT) only

 • direct services and facilities charged on a usage basis where administrative systems efficiently and robustly support this to provide an audit trail.
-This includes requests for costs for the use of Earlham Institute (formerly TGAC) facility sequencing (previously Earlham Institute facilities were requested as directly allocated costs) and the UK 850MHz Solid State NMR Facility at the University of Warwick.
+This includes requests for costs for the use of Earlham Institute (formerly TGAC) facility sequencing and the UK 850MHz Solid State NMR Facility at the University of Warwick.

-Please note the justification of resources should make clear if elements of costs for a complete service, for example glasshouse use are split between different categories of costs, technicians and consumables, and identify their location within the proposal.
+The resources and cost justification should make clear if elements of costs for a complete service, for example glasshouse use, are split between different categories of costs, technicians and consumables, and identify their location within the application.
 This is required to enable comparisons of different approaches using the same overall resource.

 Rental and access charges for equipment